-- Water Affordability 101: Group introductions and the basics of water affordability.
-Utility Innovator: Howard Neukrug
+- Water Affordability 101: Introductions and the basics of water affordability.

-- Operational efficiencies: This section will explore options through technology, data use and management, and investments (such as lights, efficiency pumps, and more) that reduce operational costs.
-Utility Innovators: Andrew Kricun, Kishia Powell
+- Operational efficiencies: Explore options through technology, data use and management, and investments (such as lights, efficiency pumps, and more) that reduce operational costs.

 The workshop will take place on Thursdays (2-3:30 EST, 1-2:30 CST) over 5 weeks.
 The dates are: September 17, 24; October 1, 8, and 15.

 The workshop will be held virtually via Zoom.
 Participants will receive links to the meeting after registration.